department-of-veterans-affairs/vets-design-system-documentation/src/_components/accordions.md

 Use an accordion:

-* If users only need to access a few pieces of related information within a content-heavy page.
+* When users only need to access a few pieces of related information within a content-heavy page.
 * To organize related content in a small space.

 ### When to consider something else